Skip to main content

 Wessler, Charles B. & Peter Farrelly.
 Dumb and Dumber.
 New Line Cinema, 1994.

-This page titled 2.3: A Spoonful of Sugar Makes the Misery Go Down- The Relief Theory of Humor is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Vanessa Voss (Lighthearted Philosophers' Society) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.3: A Spoonful of Sugar Makes the Misery Go Down- The Relief Theory of Humor is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Vanessa Voss (Lighthearted Philosophers' Society) via source content that was edited to the style and standards of the LibreTexts platform.